WhiteBacon/Two_Cats/README.md

 # Two_Cats
-It's my first repository, and I have no plan in mind for it.
+It's my first repository, I'll use it to upload my projects from the IBN Data Science course :)